johnjones4/Dickinson-Talks-2019/marps/math-cs-chat.md

 ---

-# Open Source Our Own Tech
+# Open Sourcing Our Own Tech

 ---